Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Introduction

 \section{Introduction}

-~ Many real-world applications involve positive-unlabeled (PU) datasets \cite{armenian1974distribution,gligorijevic2021structure,mass_spec} in which only small parts of the data is labeled positive while the majority is unlabeled.
-Learning from PU data can reduce development costs in many deep learning applications that otherwise require annotations from experts such as medical image diagnosis~\cite{armenian1974distribution}, protein function prediction~\cite{gligorijevic2021structure}, and it can even enable applications in settings where the measurement technology itself can not detect negative examples~\cite{mass_spec}.
+Many real-world applications involve positive-unlabeled (PU) datasets \cite{armenian1974distribution,gligorijevic2021structure,mass_spec} in which only a few samples are labeled positive while the majority is unlabeled.
+PU learning (PUL) aims to learn a binary classifier in this challenging setting without any labeled negative examples, thus reducing the need for manual annotation and enabling entirely new applications where negative examples are costly or impossible to obtain~\citep{Kiryo2017}.
+Learning from PU data can reduce development costs in many deep learning applications that otherwise require costly annotations from experts or expensive experimental procedures such as medical image diagnosis~\cite{armenian1974distribution} and protein function prediction~\cite{gligorijevic2021structure}.
+PUL can even enable applications in settings where the measurement technology itself can not detect negative examples~\cite{mass_spec}.